Munsee language

 Munsee (also known as Munsee Delaware, Delaware, Ontario Delaware, Huluníixsuwaakan, Monsii èlixsuwakàn) is an endangered language of the Eastern Algonquian subgroup of the Algonquian language family, itself a branch of the Algic language family.
 Munsee is one of two Delaware languages (also known as Lenape languages, after the tribe's autonym).
 It is very closely related to the Unami Delaware, but the two are sufficiently different that they are considered separate languages.
 Munsee was spoken aboriginally by Lenape in the vicinity of the modern New York City area in the United States, including western Long Island, Manhattan Island, Staten Island, as well as adjacent areas on the mainland: southeastern New York State, the northern third of New Jersey, and northeastern Pennsylvania.

 As of 2018, Munsee was spoken only on the Moraviantown Reserve in Ontario, Canada, by two elderly individuals, aged 77 and 90, making it critically endangered.
 As of 2022, only one elderly native speaker remained.
 When the number of speakers was somewhat larger, the language was reported to differ between individual speakers, each having a personal dialect.
 There has been interest in learning the language by younger individuals.
 Some researchers and universities have partnered with indigenous communities in an effort to revitalize the language, notably Montclair State University and the University of Toronto.

+History

+Munsee is an Eastern Algonquian language.
+The hypothetical common ancestor language from which the Eastern Algonquian languages descend is Proto-Eastern Algonquian (PEA).
+An intermediate group, Delawaran, a descendant of Proto-Eastern Algonquian, consists of Mahican and Common Delaware, the latter being a further subgroup comprising Munsee Delaware and Unami Delaware.
+The justification for Delawaran as an intermediate subgroup rests upon the high degree of similarity between Mahican and the two Delaware languages, but relatively little detailed argumentation in support of Delaware has been adduced.

+Munsee is demonstrably phonologically conservative, and is considered to have retained many of the phonological characteristics of PEA.
+In comparison, Unami has undergone extensive phonological innovation, coupled with morphological regularization.